 Payment plans for more extensive treatments are available but this must be established before its commencement.

-The Essendon Foot Clinic offers appointments after hours, both morning and in the evening on selected days and some Saturdays.
+The Essendon Foot Clinic offers appointments after hours, both morning and in the evening on selected weekdays.
 Our staff will make every effort to ensure a suitable time for your consultation.